SWMFsoftware/SWMF/README.markdown

 Create the manuals
 ------------------

-Please note that creating the PDF manuals requires that LaTex (available through the command line) and ps2pdf be installed on your system.
+Please note that creating the PDF manuals requires that LaTeX (available through the command line) and ps2pdf be installed on your system.